DarkEB1/DarkEB1/README.md

 [//]: # (### It seems you have found my readme - let me introduce myself)

 [//]: # (I'm DarkEB1 -EBI is shrimp in Japanese-.
-Currently working as a developer for the unit network - helping to create a better future through the more equitable)
+Currently working as a research engineer for guardian labs - helping to transform blockchain security)

-[//]: # (distribution of wealth.
-Self taught in every language I know.
-Feel free to reach me at any of my socials outlined in the icons below! <br>)
+[//]: # (Self taught in every language I know.
+Feel free to reach me at any of my socials!
+Although I won't respond <br>)

-[//]: # (Also prolly worth mentioning I'm a grey/white...)
+[//]: # (My crime is that of curiosity.)

 [//]: # (Rgds,<br> )